Visas, legislation, regulations and other

 fill in our application form to study at CSU

-once we have received and assessed your application, we'll send you a Letter of Offer.
+once we have received and assessed your application, we'll send you a Letter of Offer is you are eligible.

 once we have received payment, we will send you an electronic Confirmation of Enrolment (eCOE).
 If you are under 18 years of age, you'll need to ensure that you have appropriate accommodation and welfare arrangements

-A detailed 'Step by Step' guide to obtaining a student visa is available on the Department of Immigration and Border Protection (DIBP) website.
+A detailed 'Step by Step' guide to obtaining a student visa is available on the Department of Home Affairs website.

 Your student visa obligations